dell-cloud-marketplace/docker-passenger-base/README.md

 This image installs [Phusion Passenger](https://www.phusionpassenger.com/) - an open-source web application server.
 This base image is set up to be used with Nginx and Ruby on Rails.

-This is a basic Passenger image for dependant images such as [dell/spree](https://github.com/dell-cloud-marketplace/docker-spree).
+This is a basic Passenger image for building Ruby on Rails applications such as [dell/spree](https://github.com/dell-cloud-marketplace/docker-spree).

 ## Components
 The software stack comprises the following components: